GuardianOfGods/unity-mobile-optimization/README.md

   <p><b>Use incremental GC settings</b></p>
 </div>

-- Sometimes enable **use incremental GC** option can improve game's performance and sometimes it's not, you should use the profiler.
+- Sometimes enable **use incremental GC** option can improve game's performance and sometimes it's not, you should see profiler for the impact.
 You can find it in **Player Setting**.